Avassy/AvassyFramework/Avassy.NetCore.Global.Extensions/README.md

 // Output: "hello-user"
 ```

-This is usefull to create an nicely formatted URL
+This is usefull to create an nicely formatted URL.